 Mauritius Travel Information

-local time is GMT +4.
+Local time is GMT +4.

-230 volts, 50Hz.
+Electrical current is 230 volts, 50Hz.
 Square three-pin plugs and round two-pin plugs are commonly used.

-English is the official language of Mauritius, but the most widely used is French and the local dialect, Creole.
-Hindi, Urdu and Chinese are also spoken.
+English is the official language of Mauritius, but the most widely used language is French and the local dialect, Creole.
+Hindi, Urdu, and Chinese are also spoken.

 It is, however, possible to be somewhat more casual in terms of dress and visitors can take the cue from their hosts.
 Lightweight materials are recommended due to the tropical climate.
-Business hours can vary, but are usually from 9am to 4pm Monday to Friday, with some businesses open for a half-day on Saturdays.
+Business hours vary, but most businesses are open at least from 9am to 4pm Monday to Friday, with some businesses open for a half-day on Saturdays.

-Travellers to Mauritius over 18 years do not have to pay duty on 200 cigarettes or 50 cigars or 250g tobacco; 1 litre spirits and 2 litres of wine, ale or beer; perfume and eau de toilette for personal use.
+Travellers to Mauritius over 18 years do not have to pay duty on 250g tobacco; 1 litre spirits and 2 litres of wine, ale or beer; perfume and eau de toilette for personal use.
 Prohibited items include sugarcane and fresh fruit from parts of Asia.

 Become our Mauritius Travel Expert